 AR is a Perpetuum Mobilεzation

-Perpetuum Mobilε (PM), co-founded by Marita Muukkonen and Ivor Stodolsky (in alternating order), is a curatorial platform which brings together art, practice and enquiry.
-Perpetuum Mobile develops longer-term thematic projects which come to include conferences, workshops, residencies, small and large exhibitions, festivals, public and street art, publications, films and new formats.
+Perpetuum Mobilε (PM) co-founded by Marita Muukkonen and Ivor Stodolsky (in alternating order), is a curatorial platform which brings together art, practice and enquiry.
+Perpetuum Mobile develops longer-term thematic projects which include conferences, workshops, residencies, small and large exhibitions, festivals, public and street art, publications, films and new formats.
 Thematic projects include the Re-Aligned Project, the Perpetual Pavilion, the Perestroika Project, The Arts Assembly, Safe Havens for Artists at Risk, Perpetuum Labs, Sino-Fi, Pluriversity and Mobile Talks.
 PM has worked extensively in the Nordic, European and international field.

 Co-Directors Ivor Stodolsky and Marita Muukkonen (in alternating order)